Animation & Transition Suppression

 1. CSS Injection & Declarative Override

-The first defense against temporal variance is a globally scoped, test-specific stylesheet.
-Rather than modifying application source code, inject a dedicated data-testid="map-canvas" selector or a .test-mode class at runtime.
-The stylesheet must target both native CSS transitions and keyframe animations, including pseudo-elements and dynamically injected overlay containers.
+The first defense against temporal variance is a globally scoped, test-specific stylesheet injected before test navigation.
+Target both native CSS transitions and keyframe animations, including pseudo-elements and dynamically injected overlay containers:

 /* test-suppression.css */